flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 {: style="width: 400px; max-width: 100%;"}
 *Fig 1.
 Example of 2D Semantic Segmentation* [1].

 Semantic segmentation is the backbone of many understanding tasks, from robotics to medical autonomy.
 2D semantic segmentation involves assigning a class label to every pixel in an image.
 In 3D sematic segmentation, we extend this to assigning a class label to every point in a LiDAR point cloud.
 This is a much more challenging task due to the sparsity and unordered nature of point clouds, removing the helpful spatial locality and inherent density of 2D images we relied on to utilize traditional grid-based operations efficiency.
 Because of a lack of inherent spatial relationship between an unordered point set, we can't naively process them through techniques like convolutions or patching.
-We discuss 3 deep learning based approaches to this challeng.
+We discuss 3 deep learning based approaches to this challenge.

 ![3DSeg]({{ '/assets/images/team11/3d_seg.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 2.
 Example of 3D Semantic Segmentation* [2].

-Some researchers transform point clouds into voxel grids, a 3D counterpart to pixels.
-However, voxelization results in an extremely voluminious data representation, making it computationally prohibitive.
-Instead, we focus on techniques that directly leverage point clouds to perform 3D semantic segmentation.

 ## 3D Scene Representations
 ### Point Clouds